ShoumikMajumdar/Object-Shape-Analysis-and-Segmentation/README.md

     <li>
     <p>
     Scan every pixel in the image, find a pixel which is not background.
-After finding the pixel, we compute the closest distance from any background pixels.
+After finding the pixel, I compute the closest distance from any background pixels.
 Then, we compare this distance with distances from it neighbor’s to background.
-If it is bigger than that of neighbor’s, we classify it as a skeleton pixels.
+If it is bigger than that of neighbor’s, I classify it as a skeleton pixels.
     </p>
     </li>